5559175/Skycam/README.md

 - Button to concatenate all meteor clips into a single .mp4

 - One-click recording and autodetection of meteors from recorded footage works like this:
-  - The "Auto-Detect Meteors" pipeline button: records 4K footage from the Reolink camera for the specified duration (set from the box next to "Start"). then...
+  - The "Auto-Detect Meteors" button records 4K footage from the Reolink camera for the specified duration (set from the box next to "Start") then...
-  - Once recording is complete, it transcodes the video to 720p (ready to feed to MetDetPy to speed up processing - on my hardware trying to process the 4K footage is prohibitive).
+  - Once recording is complete, it transcodes the video to 720p (ready to feed to MetDetPy to speed up processing).
   - Once transcoding is complete, MetDetPy processes the 720p footage to detect meteors.
-  - Any detections are then automatically clipped out using MetDetPy's ClipToolkit as .mp4 files (clipping is done however from the original 4K file at the timestamps detected in order to maintain quality of clips).
+  - Any detections are then automatically clipped out using MetDetPy's ClipToolkit as .mp4 files (clipping is done however from the **original 4K file** at the timestamps detected in order to maintain quality of clips).

 # My Hardware
 I run this on my NAS, an HP Gen 8 Microserver running Debian 13 with Openmediavault 8 - I use the OMV compose plugin for docker containers (including this one).